-The correlation analysis among the evaluated traits of mustard mutant lines revealed complex interrelationships, providing valuable insights into the direct and indirect associations governing yield and its contributing characters (Table 2 and Fig 2).
-Days to 50% flowering showed a positive and significant correlation with days to maturity (r = 0.157*) but a significant negative association with the number of seeds per plant (r = - 0.163*).
-Days to maturity exhibited a strong and positive correlation with the number of branches per plant (r = 0.321***).
-However, days to maturity showed a significant negative relationship with number of siliqua per plant (r = -0.191*).
-The number of seeds per pod exhibited a significant negative correlation with plant height (r = - 0.241**).
-Plant height demonstrated a strong positive association with number of siliqua per plant (r = 0.44***).
-Furthermore, plant height (cm) was positively and significantly correlated with seed yield per plant (r = 0.181*).
-The number of branches per plant was significantly correlated with days to maturity (r = 0.321***).
+The correlation analysis among the evaluated traits of mustard mutant lines revealed complex interrelationships, providing valuable insights into the direct and indirect associations governing yield and its contributing characters (Table 2 and Fig. 2).
+Days to 50% flowering showed a positive and significant correlation with days to maturity (r = 0.16*) but a significant negative association with the number of seeds per plant (r = - 0.16*).
+Days to maturity exhibited a strong and positive correlation with the number of branches per plant (r = 0.32***).
+However, days to maturity showed a significant negative relationship with the number of siliqua per plant (r = -0.19*).
+The number of seeds per pod exhibited a significant negative correlation with plant height (r = - 0.24**).
+Plant height demonstrated a strong positive association with the number of siliqua per plant (r = 0.44***).
+Furthermore, plant height (cm) was positively and significantly correlated with seed yield per plant (r = 0.18*).
+The number of branches per plant was significantly correlated with days to maturity (r = 0.32***).
 Number of siliqua per plant emerged as one of the most influential traits for yield, exhibiting a strong and positive correlation with seed yield per plant (r = 0.34***).
 Length of siliqua showed weak, non-significant associations with most traits, implying that it had a limited influence on yield variability within this mutant population.
-Seed yield per plant exhibited significant and positive correlations with plant height (cm) and number of siliqua per plant but a negative association with days to 50 % flowering and days to maturity.
+Seed yield per plant exhibited significant and positive correlations with plant height (cm) and number of siliqua per plant, but a negative association with days to 50 % flowering and days to maturity.
 Thousand-seed weight was not significantly correlated with any trait, highlighting its relative independence from phenological and morphological parameters.
-Similar finding was reported that increased yield is linked to a greater number of seeds, longer siliques, and larger leaf area (Singh et al., 2014 and Naznin et al., 2015).
+Similar findings have been reported, indicating that increased yield is linked to a greater number of seeds, longer siliques, and larger leaf area (Singh et al., 2014 and Naznin et al., 2015).

 Conclusion

-The current study has shown significant genetic differences among mustard genotypes for traits that were measured, which points to a broad genetic base and sufficiently of ways to select and improve.
-The difference in the traits of seed yield per plant, plant height, and number of seeds per plant that has been revealed is a testimony to the potential of the high genotypes performance breeding programs.
+The current study has shown significant genetic differences among mustard genotypes for traits that were measured, which points to a broad genetic base and substantial scope for genetic improvement through selection.
+The significant variation in the traits of seed yield per plant, plant height, and number of seeds per plant that has been revealed is a testimony to the potential of the high-genotype performance breeding programs.
 The traits of days to 50% flowering and days to maturity were only moderately variable, which indirectly indicates their role in the adaptability and management of crop duration.
-Correlation analysis has gone a step further to reveal even more interaction relationships among yield-contributing traits.
+Correlation analysis has gone a step further to reveal even more relationships among yield-contributing traits.
 For example, seed yield per plant was the trait that had the strongest and most positive correlation with the number of siliqua per plant and plant height, which means that these traits are the main factors leading to productivity.
 On the other hand, the negative correlations of yield with days to flowering and maturity suggest that early-maturing genotypes may yield better under certain conditions.
 The weak or non-significant correlations of length of siliqua and thousand-seed weight with other traits imply that these traits have a limited impact on total yield in this population.
-These findings underscore the importance of the genotype selection with the best traits combination of plant height, siliqua number, and early flowering in the yield of mustard improvement potential.
+These findings underscore the importance of genotype selection with the best combination of traits, plant height, siliqua number, and early flowering, in the yield of mustard improvement potential.

 Table 1: Descriptive statistical summary of yield and yield-attributes in mutant lines of Indian mustard (Brassica juncea L.)